FeaturesOutdoor LifeVacationing

 Exploring for Shark Teeth on Your Own

-If you live in Charleston, you can also go exploring for shark teeth in several locations besides the area’s beaches.
+If you’re a local or have access to a boat or kayak, you can also go exploring for shark teeth in several locations besides the area’s beaches.
 Of course, you should only search on public property or with a private property owner’s permission.
 Some additional places where you can find shark teeth in Charleston include:

 • Cat Island – Cat Island is located on the Wando river and only accessible by boat or kayak.
 The island has a small beach where you can commonly find fossilized shark teeth.